+1.1.
+First definitions.
 A set is a collection of elements.
 The notion of a set is logically not quite defined (what's a "collection"? an "element"?) but, hopefully, it makes sense to us.
-What we have is the ability to say whether an element is a member of a set of not.
-Thus, in a sense, a set is a property, and its elements are the objects having that property (the property is to be in the set).
+What we have is the ability to say whether an element is a member of a set or not.
+Thus, in a sense, a set is a property, and its elements are the objects having that property (the property is to be in the set).4